SampleEnvironment/SECoP/rfcs/RFC-000-ontologies.rst

 Then, depending on the ``kind``, different keys can be present:

-``datatype``
+**For interface classes and features:**

+``base``
+  The base interface/feature this one is derived from.
+``properties``
+  The properties that are required on this element.
+``parameters``, ``commands``
+  The accessibles that are required on this element.

+**For parameters:**

+``readonly``
+  If the parameter should be readonly.
+``datainfo``
-  On parameters, human readable explanation of the datatype.
+  Human readable explanation of the parameter's datainfo.

+**For commands:**

 ``arguments``
-  On commands, human readable explanation of the arguments.
+  Human readable explanation of the arguments including datainfos.
 ``return``
-  On commands, human readable explanation of the return value.
+  Human readable explanation of the return value and its datainfo.

-``parameters``, ``commands``
-  On interfaces/features, the accessibles that are required on this element.
-``base``
-  On interfaces/features, the base interface/feature this one is derived from.
+**For properties:**

+``applies_to``
+  List of Kinds to which this property can be applied.
+``datainfo``
+  Human readable explanation of the property's datainfo.

+**For systems:**

+``modules``
+  A dictionary of module names and their definitions.
+Each item is either a reference to an interface/feature definition

+When a new element is proposed, the ``version`` starts at 0.
+A version of 0 does not give a stability guarantee, unlike versions larger than 0.
+If an element is accepted and introduced into the specification, the version is defined as 1.
+Changes to the interface afterwards bump the version number.

+**XXX**

+``optional``
+  If present and true, this element is optional.

-As an example, the YAML for the Writable interface class would look like this:
+As an example, a YAML description for some standard elements would look like this:

 .. code:: yaml